MSJYYT/tensorflow-nlp/README.md

 			As can be seen here, sparse retrieval is easy to be attacked by character-level difference

-			However, Dense retrieval is more robust to capture the sentence meaning
+			However, Dense retrieval is more robust to capture the contextual meaning

 ---